The Nurses Station, PC

 Blood Draw - Phlebotomy Blood Donation PICC Line Insertions

-Plasmapheresis Finger Stick - POC
+Injection of Contrast Plasmapheresis Finger Stick - POC

 IV Kidney Dialysis Infant Heel Stick - POC